 Here we share the knowledge wealth of our present and past collaborators.
-Each title will take you to the source where the articles were published originally.
+Each title will take you to the page with the article or the source where it was published originally.

 From the beginning of the crisis, the online space became the main market for entrepreneurs and especially small businesses.
 But the countless 'freebies' made it nearly impossible to make a profit.